 True.
-The blog may lack the cosy familiarity of Facebook or the soundbite immediacy of Twitter, but it still remains a component of social media that can continue to drive quality traffic to your website.
+The blog may lack the cosy familiarity of where can you buy viagra in new zealand or the soundbite immediacy of where to buy viagra in london uk, but it still remains a component of social media that can continue to drive quality traffic to your website.

 So it’s well worth sticking with the modest blog as part of your social media mix.
 Naturally though, like all forms of search engine marketing, it really makes sense to do it well to maximise the benefits that can be achieved.

 Here are our top tips for writing blog posts that are search engine-friendly:

 1. Always include key search terms in the title of your post

 The title (or headline) of your blog post is one of the first things that Google or other search engines see as it crawls your blog.
 They generally work on the assumption that the words that appear earliest in the post are considered to be the most significant.
 For this reason, the title is the most important part of your blog post for SEO purposes.

 Also give some thought to who exactly it is you’d like to reach with your blog posts along with what they might be searching for.
 Strive to include your most important search terms as quickly (and as reasonably) as you can insert them in your post.
 Take care not to make the title awkward or obscure for your readers otherwise your audience could easily be turned off by the content as soon as they come across it.

 Nor should you get too ambitious.
 Just focus on a single search term in your blog and write a separate, unique blog post if you want to rank for another search term.

 2. Link critical words (or phrases) to earlier blog posts